-Two (2) recommendations from the nominating SUS Member Sponsors (1 recommendation each from 2 different SUS Sponsors).
+Two (2) recommendations from the nominating SUS Member Sponsors (One recommendation each from two different SUS Member Sponsors).

 A link to the online recommendation form will be sent to the email addresses the candidate provides on the new member application.
 Please note that paper documents sent by fax or US Mail will not be accepted or reviewed and may result in an incomplete application status.

-If the Chair or Sponsors do not receive the online recommendation link or have any technical issues, contact SUS member services at email@example.com or 310-986-6442 extension 138.
+If the Chair or SUS Member Sponsors do not receive the online recommendation link or have any technical issues, contact SUS member services at firstname.lastname@example.org or 310-986-6442 extension 138.

 Each applicant is required to upload his/her Curriculum Vitae with the application form.

 Applicants must have published at least 15 peer-reviewed manuscripts during their time as faculty.
 A list of publications must be uploaded as a separate document with the application form.